 UNESCO, DNPM, and CPRM.
 1996.
 Mapa hidrogeologico de America del Sur.
 Braisilia, Brazil.

 The data file is in ASCII GRID format for ArcInfo.
-Complete format information can be found at ftp://daac.ornl.gov/data/lba/surf_hydro_and_water_chem/basin_border/comp/basin_readme.pdf.
+Complete format information can be found at http://daac.ornl.gov/daacdata/lba/surf_hydro_and_water_chem/basin_border/comp/basin_readme.pdf.